-The original NeXT Computer was extremely popular with UNIX-friendly research institutions and university science departments - the system was shipped with software that included object oriented development tools and libraries.
-Tim Berners-Lee used this computer sysem, and it's development tools, to write the first web server software: named CERN httpd.
+The original NeXT Computer was extremely popular with UNIX-friendly research institutions and university science departments - the system was shipped with software that included object oriented development libraries/tools.
+Tim Berners-Lee used this computer system, and it's development tools, to write the first web server software: named CERN httpd.
 Tim Berners-Lee's NeXT Computer became the first ever web server in 1991.
 Alongside using his NeXT Computer to write web server software: Berners-Lee also used the computer to develop the first web browser: named WorldWideWeb.
 Tim Berners-Lee's NeXT Computer is now a museum piece, and it is noted for the sticker on the front of the workstation that states "This machine is a server, do not power down".